dansmyers/ComputerOrganizationAndArchitecture/Notes/01d-GitHub_and_Assignments.md

 **Push**

- To push it to the remote GitHub repo, use
+ To push to the remote GitHub repo, use

  ```
  prompt$ git push origin master
  ```

 For murky reasons, the local copy of the repository (the source of the pushed files) is referred to as `master` and the remote location (the target of the push operation) is `origin`.
-The command specifies that any changes to `master` should be pushed to `origin` to bring them into sync.
+The command specifies that any changes that have been committed to `master` should be pushed to `origin` to bring them into sync.

 You'll be prompted again for your GitHub credentials, then see some output like this: